Home Articles Recycling vs. Landfill: The Environmental Consequences of Rubbish Disposal Choices

 Comparing Recycling and Landfill

-Having explored the benefits and consequences of recycling and landfill, it is worth comparing the environmental impacts these two waste disposal methods have.
+Having explored the advantages and disadvantages of landfill alongside the benefits of recycling, it is worth comparing the environmental impacts these two waste disposal methods have.

 Resource Conservation